xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 2. `AbstractObserver::~AbstractObserver()`

-What if during the destruction of an observer, an event is fired?
+What if, during the destruction of an observer, an event is fired?
  Now the following invocation sequence can occur:

 1. `ConcreteObserver::~ConcreteObserver()`